jacobswider/WaterIntakeTracker/README.md

  **Sai**:
  Role: Backend Developer
  Contributions: I worked on implementing one of the data structures for our project which is Tries.
 I used Tries for the search functionality of the project.
 I was also helping with the frontend to make the UI more clean and user friendly.

+  **Ethan**:
+ Role: Project Manager
+ Contributions: I worked on both the frontend and the backend.
+I implemented a hash table for our favorited water, as well as the chatgpt api.
+I worked on the search feature.
+I came up with the entire app design with wireframes and overall worked everywhere.